flemingsyaifullah/testapp/README.md

 - Add column Assembly Date (tanggal perakitan) for domestic car type

 Please note <b>Do Not modify</b> the existing method implementation (test case number 2).</br> And <b>Do Not modify</b> Car and CarManufacturer classes because they are root classes.
-You can create inheritance class from them
+You can create inheritance class from them.</br>

+Please only use Entity Framework for query

 Please update data at db_script.sql as necessary